joostdecock/site/_includes/measurements/bicepscircumference.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurementTabs.html measurement="bicepscircumference" %}

 The **bicepsCircumference** measurement goes around the fullest part of your upper arm.